marcelFRO/ecommerce-analytics/README.md

 ## Executive Summary

-Six headline findings from analyzing 125K orders, 100K customers, and 491K inventory units across Jan 2019 – Dec 2023:
+Seven headline findings from analyzing 125K orders, 100K customers, and 491K inventory units across Jan 2019 – Dec 2023:

 - **COVID-driven 238% revenue growth (2019→2020), sustained through 2023** — revenue scaled from $121K (2019) to $2.8M (2023), with no country recording a decline across the full period.
 Growth is volume-driven, not price-driven (avg item price stable at $59–60 every year), and geographically broad-based.

 - **Business model signals point to wide-catalog multi-brand retailer with own inventory** — top 10 products generate only 0.97% of revenue (extreme long tail), 74% of stock is old collection, and every traffic source delivers identical loyalty (1.39–1.41 orders per customer). theLook reads as a long-tail aggregator carrying many brands across diverse categories, not a vertically integrated D2C brand.

 - **Customer loyalty crisis: 76.6% buy only once, top 10% generates just 34.3% of revenue** versus industry norm 50–60%.
 Flat Pareto / Gini ~0.3–0.4 — revenue from breadth, not whales.
 Strategic implication: mid-tier customer activation beats VIP retention.
-Returning cohort rate grew organically from 0% (2019) to 20.3% (2023) without explicit campaigns.
+Returning cohort share grew organically from 4.7% (2020) to 20.3% (2023) without explicit re-engagement campaigns.
+(2019 = 0% by construction — first year of dataset.)

 - **Only 2,416 of 100K customers (2.4%) were acquired via Email channel** — despite all 100K customers having email addresses on file.
-The 97.6% acquired through other channels (Search, Organic, Facebook, Display) represents massive untapped re-engagement potential — the company never followed up these customers via email marketing despite having their addresses.
+The 97.6% acquired through other channels (Search, Organic, Facebook, Display) represents massive untapped re-engagement potential — no evidence in the data of systematic email marketing follow-up to convert these acquisitions into a repeat-buyer base.

 - **Inventory crisis: 21 of 26 categories have unsold stock cost exceeding their all-time revenue.** Worst relative ratios: Socks (161%), Clothing Sets (153%), Suits (152%), Leggings (144%).
 Largest absolute frozen capital: Jeans ($1.14M), Outerwear & Coats ($981K), Sweaters ($691K).
 Combined with 70.2% single-item orders, signals two opportunities: bundling promotions and discontinuation candidates from intersection of low margin + over-stocked categories (Clothing Sets, Suits, Leggings). *Note: the dollar amounts above come from a synthetic dataset and may not be realistic in absolute terms (see [Limitations](#limitations--caveats)).
 What's reliable is the relative comparison — which categories are more over-stocked vs healthier — not the raw frozen-capital figures.*

+- **Multi-dimensional category portfolio reveals catalog expansion candidate alongside discontinuation cohort.** Blazers & Jackets show quadruple-positive signals — 62.1% margin, 94.5% inventory health, $360 revenue per SKU, and a limited catalog (561 SKUs vs ~1,120 cross-category average) — suggesting supply-constrained underweight, not demand weakness.
+Socks separately flagged as activation candidate via bundling before any discontinuation decision (intimate basket-filler category).

 - **Quality signal: 28.5% return rate** at the high end of industry range (20–30%); every single category exceeds the 25% benchmark, with Suits and Suits & Sport Coats leading at 31%.
 Combined with 39.6% Suits margin, this suggests systematic markdown / clearance pricing in that category.